The Essential Guide to Microdosing Psilocybin Mushrooms

 If you live somewhere that allows the cultivation of Psilocybin Mushrooms for personal use, consider growing your own Psilocybin Mushrooms .

-If you live in Europe, you may have the option of purchasing Psilocybin Truffles, which are legal in the Netherlands.
+If you live in Europe, you may have the option of purchasing Psilocybin Truffles, which are legal in the Netherlands (available from sites like Truffle Magic – approved by The Third Wave!).
 Remember, these are less potent than Psilocybin Mushrooms, and an ideal starter dose is 0.5g of dried Truffle powder.

 If you want to learn more about how to get started microdosing with Psilocybin Mushrooms, sign up for our extensive microdosing course and join our community of helpful, enthusiastic microdosers!